 On your first day at Zion National Park, I recommend doing one strenuous/moderate hike in the morning, like The Narrows, and then another easier one in the afternoon, such as The Watchman or Pa’rus Trail.

-For more activities in the park, head over to my guide with the best hikes in Zion National Park.
+For more activities in the park, head over to my guide with the Best Hikes in Zion National Park and Best Hotels Near the Park

 Once you’ve completed the hikes and your visit to Zion, it’s time to continue your road trip to the next park – Bryce Canyon.
 However, if you have some time, make a quick stop to gaze at the magnificent sand dunes of Coral Pink Sand Dunes State Park, one of the many state parks in Utah.